Jan2777/FinWhiz/README.md

 ->🧩 Portfolio Allocation
 The platform provides a suggested portfolio allocation based on the user's investment goals and risk tolerance.

+We have taken our data from financial times real-time live data to generate the desired result

 🛠 Getting Started
 Prerequisites